mrjovanovic/theme-mir/README.md

 Mir theme for Miniflux
 ======================

 This is my edit of the default theme for [Miniflux](https://github.com/miniflux/miniflux), a minimalist libre RSS feed reader.
-It's design goals are peace, simplicity, and cleanliness. _Mir_ means peace in many Slavic languages.
+My goal is to make it even more minimalist, and easier to read. _Mir_ means peace in many Slavic languages.

 Screenshots
 -----------